We are a group of avid fishermen: COAF Field Team. We post tips on our blog and publish articles for those who may be interested in fishing!

-- Bubble fly rigs are for fisherman who want to fish with fishing flies but do not have a fly fishing rod and reel, have one but not are still learning to fly fish, or need a backup rod in case the fly rod does not pan out.
+- Bubble fly rigs are for fishermen who want to fish with fishing flies but do not have a fly fishing rod and reel, have one but not are still learning to fly fish, or need a backup rod in case the fly rod does not pan out.

-- They are also for fly fisherman - expert and novice alike, who have recognized a given situation calls for other methods... conditions limit fly fishing, casting is off but still want to fish, or the fly rod is not available - lost, broken,...oops, forgot to bring it (maybe).
+- They are also for fly fishermen - expert and novice alike, who have recognized a given situation calls for other methods... conditions limit fly fishing, casting is off but still want to fish, or the fly rod is not available - lost, broken,...oops, forgot to bring it (maybe).

 - Bubble fly rigs can be used with heavy tackle or ultra-light gear because water (or vegetable oil) can be added to their hollow cavity to increase the weight as needed.
 Subsequently, the fishing rod and reel you already own can be used; no need to purchase new rods and reels.